techenby/techenby/content/collections/pages/resume.md

   2011-2015 Illinois State University
   Bachelor of Science - IT Web Application Development
 template: resume
 foreward: 'Thank you for taking a look at my work experience.
-I am a very experienced developer specializing in Laravel and associated technologies.
+I am programmer with 10+ years of experience specializing in Laravel and associated technologies.
 Please note that I am trans and AuDHD, and would expect a work environment that is friendly to both.'
 ---